This post was updated in June 2020.

-I have to admit I was a little worried about finding affordable accommodation in Taiwan.
-It’s easy to find great budget accommodation when you are traveling around Southeast Asia, but in many other parts of the world accommodation makes up the biggest chunk of your daily travel budget.
+I have to admit I was a little worried about finding budget accommodation in Taiwan.
+It’s easy to find affordable accommodation when you are traveling around Southeast Asia, but in many other parts of the world accommodation makes up the biggest chunk of your daily travel budget.

-But after doing the calculations for my Taiwan travel budget post, I was surprised to find out we actually spent more on food than on accommodation…
+However, after doing the calculations for my Taiwan travel budget post, I was surprised to find out we actually spent more on food than on accommodation.

 This post contains affiliate links.